 - Bring treats with you.
 Acquire the habit of carrying small, easy-to-chew treats for your puppy when practicing how to train a dog on a leash.
 You can take pieces of meat, or organic treats, cookies for pets, there are countless options but always keep in mind knowing what you are giving, you can prepare homemade options with the BARK IN GREEN CANDY RECIPE BOOK that you can download freely.
 Remember that the rewards system is your best ally in your training.

 SOME PROBLEMS AND THEIR SOLUTIONS

 - Pull the leash.
 As we describe stop and do not advance do not even pay attention until it stops doing it, when you stop reward it.

 - Your puppy sits or lies down.
 When a puppy resists a walk, walk away a few steps, call him and offer him a treat.
 Start walking and, when your puppy resists again, repeat the process.
 With consistency and tranquility, your puppy will learn to enjoy walking and being subject.

 - Stop the bad behavior.
 Avoid bad habits from developing by acting immediately every time they occur.
 Do not be angry and scream or beat your dog.
 Instead seek to reinforce good behavior with rewards.

 - Bite the leash when you walk.
-You can find many tips on how to stop this process, and we recommend that you see the article “Stop dog from biting leash” that has all the detail of how to do it.
+You can find many tips on how to stop this process, and we recommend that you see the article “35 Behaviors of Your Dog Explained” that has all the detail of how to do it.
 But a first idea to do so is the change of object and that of non-authorization.
 That is, you need to give him another toy for him to drag, and you need to reward him for playing with that other toy, the goal is to break with habit.
 And on the other hand you should remind him that he has no authorization to bite or play with the leash, and that he can only play with his toy.